RedHatInsights/insights-upload/README.md

 The message from the upload service is JSON as seen below:

-    {'account': '123456', 'rh_account': '123456', 'principal': 'test_org', 'payload_id': '52df9f748eabcfea', 'hash': '52df9f748eabcfea', 'size': 356, 'service': 'testareno', 'b64_identity': '<identity header base64 string>', 'metadata': {'some_key': 'some_value', 'some_other_key': 'some_other_value'}, 'url': '/tmp/uploads/insights-upload-quarantine/52df9f748eabcfea'}
+    {'account': '123456', 'rh_account': '123456', 'principal': 'test_org', 'request_id': '52df9f748eabcfea', 'size': 356, 'service': 'testareno', 'b64_identity': '<identity header base64 string>', 'metadata': {'some_key': 'some_value', 'some_other_key': 'some_other_value'}, 'url': '/tmp/uploads/insights-upload-quarantine/52df9f748eabcfea'}

 Fields:

   - account: The account number used to upload.
 Can be used to separate data for tenancy purposes.
   - rh_account: legacy support for the above value.
 To be deprecated
   - principal:  The uploading org id
-  - payload_id: Unique ID provided to the payload created by 3Scale.
+  - request_id: Unique ID provided to the payload created by 3Scale.
 This ID will be used for the life of the object.
-  - hash:       Legacy key name.
-Provides the same UID as payload_id.
-Will be deprecated.
   - size:       Size of the payload in bytes
   - service:    The name of the service to do the validation
   - b64_identity: The base64 string from `x-rh-identity` header